VivyBnuuy/fem-suite-landing-page/README.md

 - I'm wondering if there was a better way to get the font variables for the tablet and mobile layouts.
 I could've probably used calc() with the original variable instead of declaring new ones.
 Not sure which one is best practice?

 # The End
 Thanks for checking out my solution to this challenge!
-If you have any feedback, I would love if you reached out to me or left a comment on my <a href="https://www.frontendmentor.io/solutions/suite-landing-page-made-with-css-grid-gX3QiJwSWk" target="_blank">solution page</a> - I'm always looking to improve!
+If you have any feedback, I would love if you reached out to me or opened an issue if there's anything that needs fixing; I'm always looking to improve!

 Happy coding!